ajf214/personal-arm-templates/readme.md

     },
 },
 ```

+This shouldn't require any modification of your arm templates.

 The [AxAzureBlueprint](https://www.powershellgallery.com/packages/AxAzureBlueprint/1.0.0) powershell module has a cmdlet called ```Import-AzureBlueprintArtifact``` that can automatically convert an ARM template into a blueprint template artifact and map all the parameter references for you.
 It's a good way to understand how everything works.